Every issue facing England as Gareth Southgate makes major Euro 2024 squad decision

 What will Southgate’s selection tell us about his Euro 2024 plans as England prepare to face Brazil and Belgium at Wembley?

 It is decision time for Gareth Southgate.
-On Thursday, he will announce his squad for England’s friendlies against Brazil and Belgium.
+This afternoon, he will announce his squad for England’s friendlies against Brazil and Belgium.
 The last internationals before the summer represent a window into his thinking, to who will make the cut for Euro 2024.

 With tournament squads reduced to 23, Southgate has more difficult decisions to make and less scope to appease fringe figures than he did when he could take 26 players to Euro 2020 and the 2022 World Cup.